To get involved with the North American Wind Energy Academy’s (NAWEA’s) Education Initiative, contact any of the Curriculum Committee members:

 NAWEA educational activities are designed to do the following:

-- Establish a collaboration agreement among NAWEA member universities and the European Wind Energy Academy (EAWA) that facilitates joint projects and special summer educational programs and the exchange of information, students, faculty, and postdoctoral researchers.
+Establish a collaboration agreement among NAWEA member universities and the European Academy of Wind Energy that facilitates joint projects and special summer educational programs and the exchange of information, students, faculty, and postdoctoral researchers.
 NAWEA will provide leadership for establishing, where feasible, the following educational opportunities:

 - An academy-wide interdisciplinary graduate student summer school covering all aspects of wind energy from science and technology to siting and policy.